SchlossVRL/semantic-discriminability/README.md

 ---

-`UW58Colors.mat`: stores the CIELAB coordinates for the UW-58 colors.
+`UW58Colors.mat`: Stores the CIELAB coordinates for the UW-58 colors.

-`Fruit.mat`: stores the data from the present experiment and color-concept associations from Rathore et al. (2020).
+`Fruit.mat`: Stores the data from the present experiment and color-concept associations from Rathore et al. (2020).
 The content is described in `Main.m`

 `Main.m`: Run this Matlab file to load the data, create the .csv files used for analysis, and create the plots used to make the paper figures.
+It runs `FruitAssociations.m`, `PlotFruitLAB.m`, `FruitTable.m`, and `FruitLayers.m`.

+`FruitAssociations.m`: Plots color-concept associations for the colors and fruits tested in Exp 1 and Exp 2.

+`PlotFruitLAB`: Plots colors from Exp 1 and Exp 2 in CIELAB space.

+`FruitTable`: Organizes the data into tables and calculates semantic distance.
+Creates `CStable.csv` and `MWtable.csv`.
+Uses functions `generate_aggregations.m` and `generate_features.m`.

+`FruitLayers`: Plots the predictors, data, and regression predictions from Experiment 1 and Experiment 2.

+`CStable.csv`: stores the data from Experiment 1 and predictors used for analyses in `SemanticDisc.R`.
+Columns include:
+	subjnumber (participant number; 1-36)
+	rep (trial repetition; 1-3)
+	taretobj (1 = cantaloupe, 2 = strawberry)
+	C1 (color index for the color on the left)
+	C2 (color index for the color on the right) response (1 = left, 2 = right)
+	resptime (response time)
+	ColCond *****
+	swap ******
+	newresp ******
+	accuracy (response accuracy, 1 = correct, 0 = incorrect)
+	TC1 (association strength between the target and color 1) TC2 (associations strength between the target and color 2) NTC1 (association strength between the non-target and color 1) NTC2 (association strength between the non-target and color 2) Tcorrect (association strength between the target and the correct color) dE (delta E in CIELAB space)
+	dS (semantic distance)

+`MWtable.csv`: same as `CStable.csv` except in targetobj 1 = mango and 2 = watermelon.

+`SemanticDisc.R`: R script that runs mixed-effect logistic regressions and liner mixed-effect models on the experiment data.